Mount Shuksan Day 1

 Chain Lakes Trailhead to Winnie’s Slide

-Recognized as the most photographed peak in North America, as seen from Picture Lake near Mount Baker.
-This mountain has no shortage of obstacles and rewards, and for this reason, it is also listed in Fred Beckey’s 100 classic climbs in North America.
+Mount Shuksan is recognized as the most photographed peak in North America, especially when viewed from Picture Lake with the backdrop of Mount Baker.
+Its challenging terrain and breathtaking views have earned it a place in Fred Beckey’s 100 classic climbs in North America.

 Mount Shuksan from Picture Lake

-Once we reached the Lake Ann trailhead, we began our descent.
-The route to Mount Shuksan is full of literal ups and downs, and actual trail starts off by descending some 800ft. of elevation.
-Our climb assistant ensured we maintained a good pace, and that we stopped to admire, smell, and photograph the blooming flowers covered by the morning dew.
+Once we reached the Lake Ann Trailhead, we began our descent.
+The route to Mount Shuksan is full of literal ups and downs, and the actual trail starts by descending some 800 feet of elevation.
+Our climb assistant ensured we maintained a good pace, encouraging us to stop and admire, smell, and photograph the blooming wildflowers covered in morning dew.

-After 3 and half hours of hiking, we reached Lake Ann.
-We stopped here for a lunch break, surrounded by mysterious rock formations.
-The slow winds played games with the cloud cover, teasing us of the views that might have been.
-The air felt heavier, knowing all the challenging parts of the climb still lie ahead.
-After a good 30 minute lunch break, we pressed on.
+After three and a half hours of hiking, we reached Lake Ann, where we took a lunch break surrounded by mysterious rock formations.
+The cloud cover teased us with glimpses of the views we hoped to see.
+The air felt heavy, knowing the toughest parts of the climb still lay ahead.

 We had barely scratched the surface of the obstacles for the day.
 I was still blissfully ignorant of the challenges that lay ahead.
 Making our way up towards Fisher Chimneys, the route became a bit more rugged and steeper.
 Full attention was given with each step.

-After 6 and half hours hiking, we approached the start of Fisher Chimneys proper, the namesake of the route we were attempting.
-This was the final stretch that would lead us to our campsite, and also the most technical section of our route so far.
-As the day continued, we began paying notice of the time and diminishing sunlight.
+After six and a half hours of hiking, we approached the start of Fisher Chimneys proper, the namesake of the route we were attempting.
+This was the final stretch that would lead us to our campsite and also the most technical section of our route so far.
+As the day continued, we began noticing the time and diminishing sunlight.
 Although care was needed with each step, we were also mindful of the need to press on.
-We only had about 3 more hours of sunlight ahead of us.
+We only had about three more hours of sunlight ahead of us.

 For skilled rock climbers, this is one of the most fun parts of the climb.
-Exposed, good granite, with dynamic moves.
-For lowly skilled rock climbers with a lowkey feat of heights like myself, it was a terrifying challenge.
+Exposed, solid granite with dynamic moves.
+For less experienced rock climbers with a low-key fear of heights like myself, it was a terrifying challenge.
 There was only one way up the mountain, and I followed the lead of climbers ahead of me, one step at a time.
 Full attention.
 Full slow breaths.

 For the first time in my climbing repertoire, I experienced the magic of a climbing team coming together in concert towards an objective.
 Supportive words, good energy, and switching leads for the next challenge ahead.
 The whole team was greater than the sum of our parts.

-It was now 8:30pm and the sun would quickly set on the horizon.
+It was now 8:30 pm, and the sun would soon set on the horizon.
 We still had around 50 minutes left ahead of us on the steep snow section of Winnie’s Slide.
-Crampons and two ice axes for this portion of the hike, pushing through physical and mental exhaustion.
+Crampons and two ice axes were essential for this portion of the hike, as we pushed through physical and mental exhaustion.

 After topping out and being within sight of our final destination for the night, we turned around to experience one of the most majestic and rewarding sunsets I’ve had the pleasure to witness.
 These moments remind me why I long for these shared experiences.